 But it's worth looking into what the Standard Plan offers.
 And I may be doing that as well.
 For those of you who just want to use your 990s, absolutely.
 Because as we look back here, look, all the information is there.
 It's all there.
 And essentially Instrumentl is getting it from the 990.

 The difference is I like the additional features that save me some time, like clicking on Alzheimer's Association right away seeing who funds them and having this all in one place.
 So let's move on to the fifth thing, the fifth way that you can use IRS 990 data to get your dream grant.
 The fifth thing is how much.
 We touched upon this in number four, but one big question that I often get from people who take my All About Grant Writing course are people that I'm helping and consulting with directly is they'll say, okay, Margit, we followed your instructions.

 We've got a list of 20 funders that we want to approach.
 We're going to come up with a strategy, but now we need to know how much money do we request.
 We don't want to ask for too much and be way out of the ballpark, but we don't want to minimize our own needs and ask for too little.
 So again, I use 990 data to determine what's there.

 I personally use Instrumentl because I subscribe to it.
 I like to see what the median, the average is, and what's most common.
 I use this feature a lot.
-This is in the regular Instrumentl, not the plus program that Chandler just mentioned, but it's a great feature.
+This is in the regular Instrumentl, not the Standard Plan that Chandler just mentioned, but it's a great feature.
 It gives you a range.
 If you like bar graphs, which I do, I'm a very visual person.

 I can see that for any given grant, I would be very much in the ballpark if I asked for it between 21 and 50,000, I could even stretch it from 50 to a 100,000, especially if I've had a great conversation with somebody from this foundation.
 And they said, boy, we love what you're doing.
 Why don't you ask for something on the higher end or maybe they even give you an exact amount or a range?